 Small developments with space around

-So that you have space for allotments and possibly orchards or a pond, we suggest building about five houses per acre, which is fewer than a traditional developer would pack in.
-We also do not have tarmac roads and pavements, instead having a car park on the edge of the site and gravel paths to the houses.
+So that you have space for allotments and possibly orchards or a pond, we aim to build about six to eight houses per acre, which is fewer than a traditional developer would pack in.
+We also do not prioritise tarmac roads and pavements, instead having a car park on the edge of the site and paths to the houses where possible.

 Bespoke training course to learn what you need